Institutional Biosafety Committee

 IBC Meeting Schedule

-The IBC meets on the fourth Wednesday of each month at 11:30 a.m.
+The IBC meets monthly at 11:30 a.m.
 These meetings are open to members of the NU community.
-Anyone wishing to attend an IBC meeting should contact Iwona Spath at email@example.com.
+Anyone wishing to attend an IBC meeting should contact Iwona Spath at firstname.lastname@example.org.

 Prior to submission, a registration must be completed and all answers provided as requested.
 Should there be a need to consult, Iwona Spath or Dr. Rob Foreman can be contacted for help at 1-5581 (Evanston) or 3-0124 (Chicago).